Adolescents & Children Therapy

 • Children whose biological parents have ADHD, alcohol use disorder, depression, bipolar disorder, or schizophrenia are also at risk.

-• Children who experienced abuse, parental rejection or neglect, and harsh or inconsistent parenting are more at risk, as are those exposed to neighborhood violence, peer rejection, and peer delinquency.
+• Children who experienced abuse, parental rejection or neglect, and harsh or inconsistent parenting are more at risk, as are those exposed to neighbourhood violence, peer rejection, and peer delinquency.

 Conduct Disorder: Diagnosis